sircam191/SlickTextContactDownloader/README.md

 ## Installation

-I created this program to custom work for me but it is fairly straight forward to download it and run it yourself.
+This program was created to custom work for one time use but it is fairly straight forward to download it and run it yourself.
 The things you will need to change are:

 /src/main/java/Main.java: